Two 'transformative' transport projects announced for Limerick city

 The Pathfinder projects are set to be completed by 2025

-THE TRANSPORT sector of Limerick city is set to be transformed in the coming years as two Pathfinder projects have been announced.
+LIMERICK City and County Council (LCCC) has welcomed the news that its proposal to create a more comprehensive Active Travel cycle and walking network for Limerick has been selected as a part of the new nationwide Pathfinder projects.

-The Pathfinder projects are intended to bring more public transport, walking and cycling options to our villages, towns and cities by 2025.
+The Pathfinder projects are intended to bring more public transport, walking and cycling options to our villages, towns and cities by 2025 and were announced by Minister for Transport and Green Party leader Eamon Ryan.

-The two Pathfinder projects in Limerick will involve a new train station built in Moyross and the Five Cities Demonstrator Pathfinder which will develop a link between the city center and the campuses of the main third level institutions, Mary Immaculate College, University of Limerick and the Technical University of the Shannon.
+A total of 35 Pathfinder projects have been announced throughout the country.

-The Five Cities Demonstrator Pathfinder will also link several primary and secondary schools and further education centers.
+The Limerick Metropolitan Area Active Travel Pathfinder Project will create connectivity and continuity of active travel infrastructure to the city centre from the main residential and employment areas in the city and its environs.

 Limerick city and Green Party TD Brian Leddin welcomed the projects: “This is the first new train station in the Midwest in more than a century, and it will be the first of a number of new stations across our city and suburbs, as Limerick grows its population to 150,000 or more.